Denial Appeals Process in Medical Billing

 • Initial appeal/claims reconsideration.
 You’re asking for a reconsideration of the claim.
 This is your first appeal attempt and what is described above.
 If you are unsatisfied with how the claim was processed, you can escalate the appeal to the next level...

-If further action is needed, you may report the insurance company to your state medical association.
+If your claim status requires further action, you may report the health insurance company to your state medical association.
 They will help you file a formal complaint and possibly launch an investigation into the insurance provider’s claims processing.

 If you’ve worked in denials management before, you know that filing deadlines need to be tracked so that you stay on top of denied claims before you run out of time.